dav-2/AI-Text-to-Image-Generator-with-Stable-Diffusion/README.md

 <h2>Latent Diffusion Models</h2>

 Latent Diffusion Models (LDMs) are an extension of the basic diffusion models that operate in a latent space instead of directly in the pixel space.
 This can lead to more efficient and scalable generative modelling, particularly for high-dimensional data like images.
-Here's a detailed explanation of how Latent Diffusion Models work:

 <h4>Overview of Latent Diffusion Models</h4>